smichaelsen/webcomponents-typo3-distr/README.md

 a example website for people who never worked with TYPO3, and want to play around with the TYPO3 Administration Interface (= TYPO3 Backend).

-A special demo login allows to create custom one-time editors without any password.
+A special demo login allows creating custom one-time editors without any password.

-As soon as one backend user signs into TYPO3 Backend, a counter is shown both on the website and on the TYPO3 Backend that within 30 minutes, the TYPO3 installation will be re-set to the current state.
+As soon as one backend user signs in to the TYPO3 Backend, a counter is shown both on the website and on the TYPO3 Backend that within 30 minutes, the TYPO3 installation will be re-set to the current state.

 ## License

 All code is licensed under GPL2+.
-All content, and graphical creations are licensed under the Creative Commons license.
+All content and graphical creations are licensed under the Creative Commons license.

 ## Credits